DeustoTech/WHY-suite/README.md

 The code in this repository is currently under development, so the files and their content can change very quickly.

-There is a package in the `whyT2.1pkg` folder with the most useful functions.
+The `whyT2.1pkg` folder contains a package with the most useful functions of the project.
 All of them are documented in the `man` folder via Roxygen2.

 <!--
 ## Relevant files